Witness peak whale season on an expedition with leading scientists

 Care about the planet?
 Us too.
 We carbon-offset all trips, serve only sustainable seafood, avoid single-use plastics and more to help preserve Antarctica (and the world) for future generations.

-Of course, temperatures in the Antarctic can be freezing, but it can get surprisingly warm – when the sun comes out, for instance, or with increased physical activity.
-It’s best to dress in layers when you journey outside and we’ll provide you with waterproof boots that are sturdy and warm.
-Please see the Essential Trip Information for notes on what to bring.
+Temperatures in the Antarctic can get very cold, but it also can get surprisingly warm when the sun comes out.
+We recommend dressing in layers when you journey outside.
+We’ll provide you with waterproof boots on loan that are sturdy and warm, as well as an inner jacket that is yours to keep.
+Please see the Essential Trip Information for notes on what to pack.

-Depending on the weather, you’ll be zipping around in a Zodiac boat quite regularly to explore the area and search for wildlife.
-It can get very cold and wet on the Zodiac, so make sure you dress appropriately and keep your camera safe and dry.
-Enduring the elements is one thing, having no photos to show for it is another.
-Sturdy sea legs are needed for wet and dry landings from the boat, as well as on steep terrain, snow and other uneven surfaces.
+Depending on the weather, you’ll be travelling around in a Zodiac boat quite regularly to explore the area and search for wildlife.
+It can get cold and wet on the Zodiac, so make sure you dress appropriately and keep your camera safe and dry.
+A fair level of mobility is needed for wet and dry landings from the boat, as well as on steep terrain, snow and other uneven surfaces.
 The Ocean Endeavour has a lift, but you’ll need to take the stairs to get to the gangway and some other parts of the ship that the lift does not provide access to.

-The weather plays a pivotal part in this adventure and, although there’s an itinerary in place, there are no guarantees that you’ll be able to do everything that is planned for.
-A level of flexibility and openness to embracing the unexpected are important in expedition travel, especially in such a remote area.
-There are nearly 200 recognised sites in the Antarctic Peninsula and South Shetlands; the places mentioned in the itinerary may need to be changed to others (which are just as interesting).
-We may also be confined to the ship during rough weather.
+The weather plays a pivotal part in this adventure and, although there’s an itinerary in place, there are no guarantees that you’ll be able to do everything that is planned.
+A level of flexibility and openness to embracing the unexpected are important in expedition travel, especially in such a remote area like the Antarctic.
+There are nearly 200 recognised sites in the Antarctic Peninsula and South Shetlands and the places mentioned in the itinerary may need to be changed to other locations – which are just as interesting and beautiful!
+We may also be confined to the ship during rough weather, but there are plenty on onboard resources and activities.
 The ship’s library and educational lectures are ideal ways to stay entertained, while the wellness spa, saunas, gym and yoga classes will keep you fresh for when the weather clears.

 The Ocean Endeavour is a comfortable and spacious ship with a gym, library and wide range of cabin types.